 For trading platforms Swissquote supports a Proprietary Platform and Desktop Platform (Windows), whereas Spreadex supports a Proprietary Platform..
 Neither have cTrader, DupliTrade and ZuluTrade

 Does Swissquote offer MetaTrader?
 Does Spreadex offer MetaTrader?

 For MetaTrader Swissquote provides MetaTrader 4 (MT4) and MetaTrader 5 (MT5), while Spreadex provides neither of these.
 If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers.

 How do Swissquote and Spreadex differ in terms of minimum deposit?
 What about average spreads and funding options?

-Which brokers offers more tradeable asset classes, Swissquote or Spreadex?
+Which broker offers more tradeable asset classes, Swissquote or Spreadex?